lackhoa/khoa-math/doc.md

 2. known: `content` is not an iterable, but a predicate to test membership, and finally
 3. unknown: `content` equals to KSet.UNKNOWN.

-`user_len` is a user-defined integer on the object, mainly used for heuristic problem solving, not to reflect the actual length of its content.
+`user_len` is a user-defined length of the object, mainly used for heuristic problem solving and does not necessarily reflect the actual length of its content.
+This attribute has another usage when the content is explicit and we know exactly how many items will be generated, but the len() method is not supported.
+We usually want to assign the upper-bound value for length.

 More on `KConst.UNKNOWN`: Technically speaking, there is no such thing as "unknown values".
 However, there are cases when there is no incentive to